bscout9956/texture-upscaler/README.md

 The included scripts are for preparing your images to be used by ESRGAN, SFTGAN etc. and ressassemble them (no seams)

-**Note:** Will only work on power of 2 sized textures at the moment
+**Note:** Will work best on power of 2 sized textures/images at the moment.
+Refer to the instructions on training ESRGAN/step4_crop_center.sh for more information on non-square textures/images

 **Note:** When `.` is mentioned before a path, it means relative to the `ctp-texture-upscale` directory